 Several things might cause dry eye which may include anything from immune-mediated disease to distemper.
 Your vet may prescribe your eye ointments/drops, antibiotics, artificial tears, and immune-suppressing drugs.

 Secondary bacterial infections can result in pneumonia and other severe health problems.
 If your cat is suffering from Feline Calicivirus then you need to take your cat to your vet.
 Treatment of this cat-eye problem may include supportive care, antibiotics, and symptom control to prevent infection.

 Your cat is beautiful just like its eyes.
 A small cat eye problem may lead to serious disease.
 If you’re unsure when to take your cat to the vet then check your cat’s eye discharge symptoms.

 Continuous vaccination can help you in preventing cat eye problems.
-Moreover, you need to prevent cat overcrowding and monitor your cat’s eye after some time to check it has cloudiness, redness, or color changes.
+Moreover, you need to prevent cat overcrowding and monitor your cat’s eye after some time to check if it has cloudiness, redness, or color changes.

 You must take it seriously if your cat’s eye is sensitive to light, changes shape, or discharges.
 To remove your cat’s discharge, you need to make your cat comfortable and get a cotton ball with you.